Flat Time House, London

 Now forget everything you ever k-n- ew or thought or saw, and imagine there was nothing, nothing a-t all.
 A blank, dark nothing.

-Working between text, live event, video and installation, Anna Barham uses the written and spoken word as a source and as medium.
-Her work explores how language transforms, and what subjectivities are created as it moves between different bodies and technologies over time. /S/T/R/O/B/E////L/I/C/K////a solo exhibition at Flat Time House produced in collaboration with partner Arcade, is the culmination of five years of engagement with John Latham’s writing and with his archive.
+/S/T/R/O/B/E////L/I/C/K////a solo exhibition at Flat Time House produced in collaboration with partner Arcade, is the culmination of five years of engagement with John Latham’s writing and with his archive.

 Barham selected poems and prose by Latham for a process of transformation through repeated interpretation and vocalisation.
 Using collaborative reading groups recorded through speech recognition software, an original piece of writing is spoken, recorded, then re-presented.
 Each time, the clumsy attempts by artificial intelligence to reconstruct verbal language, from a stream of particles and phonemes, creates unanticipated outcomes.
 Increasingly mutated, each generation draws further from the original message, yet this unfolding of meaning begins to reveal new auto-fabricated subjects.